 The Purbani-Kinnaur Kailash route is the least trodden one.
 It is used mostly by the shepherds.

-What Is The Story Behind The Kinners Of Kinnaur?
+History Behind The Kinners Of Kinnaur

-The origin of the word Kinner — with respect to the people of Kinnaur — is still debatable.
+The history and origin of the word Kinner — with respect to the people of Kinnaur — is still debatable.
 Kinners of Kinnaur finds mentions in all religious and mythology texts — except Rig Veda — like Rajtaringini, Amarkosha, Matsya Purana, Ramayan, Mahabharata, Shiv Purana, and Vishnu Purana.

-In this anthology of epics, Kinners are revered as a distinct tribe who are demi-gods — partway between men and gods.
+In this anthology of epics, Kinners are revered as a distinct tribe who are demi-gods—partway between men and gods.

 The celebrated poet and sage Kalidasa has written extensively about the Kinner people of Kinnaur.
 In Meghdoot — a masterpiece in Sanskrit literature — Kalidasa has described Kinners as pretty people with mellifluous voices who sung and danced at Lord Kuber’s royal court.